Herwig9820/Justina_interpreter/README.md

 A number of c++ example files, demonstrating how to call Justina, are provided in the repository folder 'examples':
 * Justina_easy: simply call Justina, and that's it
 * Justina_systemCallback: use system callback functions to
   * ensure that procedures that need to be executed at regular intervals continue to be executed while control is within Justina.
-In this ecample: blinking a heartbeat led
+In this example: blinking a heartbeat LED
   * to detect stop, abort, 'console reset' and kill requests (for example when a user presses a 'program abort' pushbutton),...
-  * to set status leds reporting the interpreter state (idle, stopped in debug mode, parsing, executing) and indicating whether a user or program error occured (e.g. to blink a led) and this without the need for Justina to have any knowledge about the hardware (pins, ...) used
+  * to set status LEDs reporting the interpreter state (idle, stopped in debug mode, parsing, executing) and indicating whether a user or program error occurred (e.g. to blink a LED) and this without the need for Justina to have any knowledge about the hardware (pins, ...) used
 * Justina_userCPP: demonstrates how to write user c++ functions for use in a Justina program (for time critical or specific hardware oriented stuff or to extend built-in Justina functionality...).
 These c++ functions can then be called from Justina (from the Justina command line or from a Justina program), just like any other Justina function, with the same syntax, using an alias as function name and passing scalar or array variables as arguments
 * Justina_userCPP_lib: demonstrates how to create a Justina user c++ 'library' file.